-To be held on 13-14 November 2014, this 3rd Forum will focus on addressing the social implications of green growth.
-It will examine its impact on employment, skills and income and will inform policymakers on how best to respond to changing demands, with a focus on the equity considerations of energy sector reforms.
+Held on 13-14 November 2014, this 3rd Forum focused on addressing the social implications of green growth.
+It examined its impact on employment, skills and income and informed policymakers on how best to respond to changing demands, with a focus on the equity considerations of energy sector reforms.

 Governments must seize new opportunities to ensure that green growth - strong economies and a clean environment - offer the potential to increase the well-being of all citizens in all countries.